Some of our favourite alternative marathons from around the world.Read more...

 Harar is known for its colourful houses © Eric Lafforgue

 Harar is the sort of easy-going, cosmopolitan town where you could settle in for a week and do nothing more exerting than just soak up the atmosphere.

-Considering the prominent role that Harar has played in Muslim–Christian–Galla conflicts, the modern town possesses a surprising mood of religious and cultural tolerance, one that is doubly refreshing in the present global political climate.
-Indeed, for a city of such devout pedigree, Harar has an undercurrent that is more than a little – dare I say it – hedonistic.
-The compulsive chewing of chat dominates every aspect of public life and, to paraphrase the sentiments of one (Muslim) resident, you really do need something liquid to chill you out after a good chew.
+Considering the prominent role played by Harar in past Muslim–Christian–Oromo conflicts, the modern town possesses a refreshing mood of religious and cultural tolerance.
+Indeed, while Harar Jugol is deeply Islamic in character, the newer part of town, which runs west along the main road to Addis Ababa, is predominantly Orthodox Christian, and the frizzy-headed traditionalist Oromo are also much in evidence, particularly in the market areas.
+What’s more, for a city of such devout pedigree, Harar has an undercurrent that is more than a little – dare I say it – hedonistic.
+The compulsive chewing of khat dominates every aspect of public life and, to paraphrase the sentiments of one Muslim resident, you really do need something liquid to chill you out after a good chew.
 Any preconceptions about fundamentalist Harar can be washed down at the bars which, I suspect, come close to matching public mosques one for one within the old city walls.
-Harar is the sort of easy-going, cosmopolitan town where you could settle in for a week and do nothing more exerting than just soak up the atmosphere.
+All in all, Harar is the sort of easy-going, cosmopolitan town where you could settle in for a week and do nothing more exerting than just soak up the atmosphere.